Dare (band)

-Dare is an English rock band from Oldham, fronted by former Thin Lizzy keyboard player Darren Wharton.
-They formed in 1985 and have released eleven albums to date, ten studio and one live.
-Their most recent album was originally due to be released in 2019, although it was later delayed with Road to Eden announced by the band in January 2022.
+Dare are an English rock band from Oldham, fronted by former Thin Lizzy keyboard player Darren Wharton.
+They formed in 1985 and have released twelve albums to date, eleven studio and one live.
+Their most recent release is the band's first compilation album, The Best of Dare, which released in 2025.

 History

 Early days

 Dare was formed in 1985 by former Thin Lizzy keyboard player Darren Wharton after Phil Lynott had dissolved the band.
 By 1987, Dare had gained a local following in Oldham and were signed with a four-year deal by A&M Records.

 The band's debut album, Out of the Silence, was released in 1988.
 It was recorded in Los Angeles at singer Joni Mitchell's private studio in Beverly Hills.
-The lineup consisted of Darren Wharton (vocals/keyboards), Vinny Burns (guitars), Martin "Shelley" Shelton (bass), James Ross (drums), and Brian Cox (keyboards).
+The lineup consisted of Darren Wharton (vocals/keyboards), Vinny Burns (guitars), Martin "Shelley" Shelton (bass), James Ross (drums), and future physicist Brian Cox (keyboards).

-The follow-up album Blood from Stone was released in 1991, by which time Nigel Clutterbuck had replaced Shelton on bass and Greg Morgan was on drums.
-Showcasing a much harder edge than the band's debut, the album was produced in Los Angeles by sound engineer Keith Olsen.
-Wharton has since commented negatively about the change in style, stating that while he is "very proud of that album,...we should have stuck to our guns musically and not try and jump on the heavy metal band wagon."
-He added, "Blood from Stone was written to please the rock press of the world."
-As of 2023 Blood from Stone was being re-recorded by the band.

-Although Blood from Stone peaking at No. 48 in the UK Albums Chart and the band enjoying minor success elsewhere in Europe, album sales flagged and the band was dropped by A&M (which had been acquired by PolyGram).
-By that time, Dare had released five singles which had charted in the UK Singles Chart: "Abandon" (No. 71, 1989), "Nothing Is Stronger Than Love" (No. 95, 1989) and "The Raindance" (No. 62, 1989) from Out of the Silence, and "We Don't Need a Reason" (No. 52, 1991) and "Real Love" (No. 67, 1991) from Blood from Stone.
+The follow-up album Blood from Stone was released in 1991, Blood from Stone peaked at No. 48 in the UK Albums Chart and the band enjoyed minor success in Europe, album sales flagged and the band was dropped by A&M. By that time, Dare had released five singles which had charted in the UK Singles Chart: "Abandon" (No. 71, 1989), "Nothing Is Stronger Than Love" (No. 95, 1989) and "The Raindance" (No. 62, 1989) from Out of the Silence, and "We Don't Need a Reason" (No. 52, 1991) and "Real Love" (No. 67, 1991) from Blood from Stone.